-My poems and essays had appeared offline in Bellingham Review, Prairie Schooner, Fourteen Hills, The Los Angeles Review, Passages North, Dogwood, The Women’s Review of Books, Ice Floe, and other literary journals.
+My work has appeared offline in Zyzzyva, Bellingham Review, Prairie Schooner, Fourteen Hills, The Los Angeles Review, Passages North, Dogwood, The Women’s Review of Books, Ice Floe, and other literary journals.

 “Seascape with Eagle, Driftwood, Ravens, Seagull, Two Men and Their Phones” in Brevity.